5jt/slither/beginners/rockpaper/README.md

  'Thanks for playing!'
  ```
 Refactoring the code like this reveals the core logic more clearly.
-Perhaps that helps us write a better version in Python?
+Perhaps that can help us write a better version in Python?

 ```python
 import random